cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 ```

 will return over 1000 results giving everything that the Triplestore
-contains about Find.
-The result of this is that the Visual Graph can
+contains about Find mac Cumaill.
+The result of this is that the
-be overwhelmed with information.
-The best practice here is to choose
+Visual Graph can be overwhelmed with information.
+The best practice
-the predicates that the user is interested in rather than attempting
+here is to choose the predicates that the user is interested in rather
-to sift through all the information.
-While manipulating the Visual
+than attempting to sift through all the information.
+While
-Graph feature of GraphDB is outside the scope of the present post,
+manipulating the Visual Graph feature of GraphDB is outside the scope
-most often a user is only interested in one or two predicates so using
+of the present post, most often a user is only interested in one or
-the Visual Graph settings to filter out all results other than the
+two predicates so using the Visual Graph settings to filter out all
-ones that the user are interested in.
+results other than the ones that the user are interested in is
+generally desirable.

 # Ask